 INTRODUCTION — Neonatal lupus (NL) is an autoimmune disease that is passively transferred from the mother to the fetus.
 The major manifestations are cardiac and cutaneous findings.
 The most serious complication of NL is complete heart block (approximately 20 percent have an associated cardiomyopathy at the initial diagnosis or develop it later [1,2]).
 In this topic review, the cardiac manifestations of NL are referred to as cardiac-NL and can include any degree of block (referred to as congenital heart block [CHB]) that may or may not be accompanied by extranodal disease such as valvular abnormalities, endocardial fibroelastosis, and/or dilated cardiomyopathy.
 Occasionally, those manifestations may occur in the absence of heart block.

 This discussion emphasizes issues related to the treatment and potential prevention of NL.
 Testing for candidate antibodies is important prior to initiating therapy for a presumed case of cardiac-NL because there are cases of heart block not associated with anti-Ro/SSA (Sjögren syndrome type A antigen) or La/SSB (Sjögren syndrome type B antigen), and, thus, the management may be different.
-The specific indications for cardiac pacing in infants with congenital complete heart block are discussed separately.
+This testing is discussed separately.
+The specific indications for cardiac pacing in infants with congenital complete heart block are also discussed separately.
 (See "Neonatal lupus: Epidemiology, pathogenesis, clinical manifestations, and diagnosis", section on 'Screening and surveillance' and "Congenital third degree (complete) atrioventricular block".)

 The epidemiology, pathogenesis, clinical manifestations, diagnosis, screening, and surveillance of NL are discussed in greater detail separately.
 Pregnancy in women with systemic lupus erythematosus (SLE) and diagnosis and management of fetal arrhythmias are also reviewed elsewhere.
 (See "Neonatal lupus: Epidemiology, pathogenesis, clinical manifestations, and diagnosis" and "Pregnancy in women with systemic lupus erythematosus" and "Overview of the general approach to diagnosis and treatment of fetal arrhythmias".)